 - We have been developing our networks and using speaking opportunities to engage with politicians, government officials, senior police officers, health and social care professionals and other strategic stakeholders.

-- Following the publication of There to Help, the Home Secretary established a Home Office working group on the issue, reporting to the national PACE Strategy Board.
+- Following the publication of There to Help (2015), the Home Secretary established a Home Office working group on the issue, reporting to the national PACE Strategy Board.

 - NAAN supported officials in developing the group's membership and terms of reference.
 NAAN was a key member of the working group, and continues to hold a seat on the PACE Strategy Board.

-- NAAN submitted Freedom of Information Act requests to all police territorial police forces in England and Wales, plus British Transport Police, Police Service of Northern Ireland and the Department for Work and Pensions.
-The requests asked for data on the recorded need for AAs in the year to March 2019, in custody and voluntary interviews.
+- NAAN submitted Freedom of Information Act requests to all police territorial police forces in England and Wales, plus British Transport Police, Police Service of Northern Ireland.
+The requests asked for data on the recorded need for AAs in custody from April 2019 to December 2021.

 31/05/19 - The Guardian: Report raises alarm over police detention of vulnerable suspects